Parks are coming to NoMa!

 What happens next?

 To learn more about the proposed parks, click here and view the framework of the Public Realm Design Plan.
 This plan was created after months of careful analysis and with input from a cross-section of community stakeholders.
+In addition to projects in the Public Realm Design Plan, we have begun to explore the possibilities of the DCHA site and how it connects to adjacent projects who are implementing the mid-block connector.
+To learn more about the mid-block connector study, please click here.
 There is much more work to do to before the parks will be in place.
 They have to be planned, and land must be purchased.
 The funding, which supports land acquisition and construction, will be allocated over the next six-years.
 Throughout the process, planners and area residents will evaluate the proposed park designs in terms of their ability to bring neighbors together and to fulfill individual, family, and community space needs.
 Additionally, final designs will incorporate the best available thinking on urban parks, public safety, sustainability, handicapped accessibility, and ease of maintenance.

 If you would like to get involved in the upcoming planning process, please contact Curtis Clay, NoMa BID Director of Parks and Public Space Development via email or at 202-810-0091.